jroettenbacher/Base/heave_correction.md

 To detect a possible time shift between the two signals, a cross correlation is performed between the mean Doppler velocity averaged over height and the heave rate interpolated to the same time resolution.
 For P07 a shift of **1.9** seconds and for P09 a shift of **1.6** seconds was detected and needs to be corrected for.
 The result with shifting the heave rate by 19 time steps don't look good.
 Thus, the next try is shifting by -19 time steps .

+After the heave correction the Doppler spectra are also dealiased.

 **Correction:**

 | Real MDV [m/s] <br />measured in Radar CS | Heave Rate [m/s] <br />measured in Ship CS | Measured MDV [m/s] | Corrected MDV [m/s] |